- Fostering Regional Economic Development Through Local CIP’s – The SDG Experience

 Brad Hewton, P.Eng., Morrison Hershfield Limited

-This presentation highlights recent projects implemented to improve the ride and safety for cyclists and motorists on provincial highways to demonstrate some of the challenges associated with implementing cycling facilities on existing highways.
+This presentation highlights recent projects implemented to improve the ride and safety for cyclists and motorists on rural roadways to demonstrate some of the challenges associated with implementing cycling facilities on existing infrastructure.

-Bike lanes are designed to fit within the existing highway platform without significant widening and potential impacts associated with such widening; challenges include trade-offs between buffer width and cycling facility width and impacts associated with widening the highway platform.
-Morrison Hershfield’s design improved safety for cyclists and vehicles exiting the highways by reducing the probability of rear end collisions.
+Bike lanes are designed to fit within the existing roadway platform without significant widening and potential impacts associated with such widening; challenges include trade-offs between buffer width and cycling facility width and impacts associated with widening the highway platform.
+The intent of the design is to improve safety for cyclists and vehicles exiting the roadway by reducing the probability of rear end collisions all the while ensuring the infrastructure still works within the needs of the road authority.

-These projects promote safe cycling and help to reduce the use of cars, as well as improve the ride and safety for motorists and cyclists within these sections of the Trans-Canada highway.
-They positively impacted the communities involved by providing additional connectivity through cycling, in particular as part of the TransCanada Trail and Great Lakes Waterfront Trail and adding additional connectivity within Serpent River First Nation.
+These projects promote safe cycling and help to reduce the use of cars, as well as improve the ride and safety for motorists and cyclists within rural roadway networks.
+They positively impacted the communities involved by providing additional connectivity to neighborhoods and through cycling.

 The Ontario Ombudsman’s Office began overseeing municipalities in January 2016.
 Since then, the Office has closed more than 80% of the municipal complaints it has received – from complaints about council and committees, to Ontario Works and by-law enforcement, to municipal hydro and housing.
 This session will provide an overview of the Ombudsman’s role and function, as well as help municipalities learn about creating or reinforcing comprehensive complaint policies for resolving local issues efficiently and effectively.
 New municipal legislation will also require municipalities to put in place codes of conduct and integrity commissioners by March 2019.
 At this session, you’ll hear about the Ombudsman’s role as an office of last resort and its process for referring complaints through existing mechanisms first.
 You’ll also learn about the benefits of establishing robust codes of conduct and putting in place local accountability officers, including through case examples from the Ombudsman’s work.